 - Why an Air Purifier is a Good Choice for a Smoker

-- More about HEPA and Activated Carbon Filters
+- More About HEPA and Activated Carbon Filters

 Why an Air Purifier is a Good Choice for a Smoker

-One of the biggest problems cigarette and cigar smokers have faced over the years is the fact that in order to keep a home smoke free, he or she would have to smoke outside.
+One of the biggest problems cigarette and cigar smokers have faced over the years is the fact that in order to keep a home smoke free, that person would have to smoke outside.

 For example, a cigarette smoker or cigar lover may live in an apartment setting where smoking outside is not permitted.

 Another classic example is a smoker who lives in a house and doesn’t want the inconvenience of having to go outside just to smoke cigarettes.

 Fortunately, in-home air purification technology has made major advancements in the last few years that has solved these problems.

-Now, both a smoker and non-smoker can live in the same dwelling without it being a problem for themselves or others around them through the use of a specially designed air purifier for cigarette smoke.
+Now, both a smoker and non-smoker can live in the same home without it being a problem for themselves or others around them through the use of a specially designed air purifier for cigarette smoke.